Branch-and-bound for integer D-Optimality with fast local search and variable-bound tightening: Numerical Experiments

-We can see that when $m=0.25n$, the natural bound gives better results, when $m=0.50n$ the results are very similar for both bounds and when $m=0.75n$, the $\Gamma$-bound gives better results.
+We can see that when $m=0.25n$, the natural bound gives better results, when $m=0.5n$ the results are very similar for all bounds and when $m=0.75n$, the $\Gamma$-bound gives better results.
 The results confirm the analysis derived from Fig. \ref{fig:compare_bounds}(a--c).
-We note that when the time limit is reached for both bounds (all instances with $n=60$, for example), the number of nodes is bigger for the natural bound, showing that \ref{cont_rel} can, in general, be solved faster than \ref{gamma_bound}.
-Nevertheless, even with less subproblems solved, the final gap is much smaller for the $\Gamma$-bound when $m=0.75n$.
-For the instance solved to optimality by both methods, with very similar bounds at the root node ($n=40,m=20$), we see that the number of nodes is smaller and the elapsed time is bigger, for the $\Gamma$-bound, showing the usual trade-off between the strength and the time to solve the relaxations.
-For instances solved to optimality with $m=0.5n$ ($n=20,30,40$), for which the two bounds are competitive at the root node, we see that more variables are fixed when more nodes are evaluated, showing how effective the VBT inequalities are for these instances.
+We note that when the time limit for the B\&B is reached for both bounds (all instances with $n=60$, for example), the final gap is much smaller for the natural bound when $m=0.25n$ and the final gap is much smaller for the $\Gamma$-bound when $m=0.75n$.
+For the instance solved to optimality by both methods, with very similar bounds at the root subproblem ($n=40,m=20$), we see that both the number of subproblems and the elapsed time are smaller for the $\Gamma$-bound, showing that it was stronger than the natural bounds on the subproblems.
+For instances solved to optimality with $m=0.5n$ ($n=20,30,40$), for which the two bounds are competitive at the root subproblem, we see that more variables are fixed when more subproblems are evaluated, showing how effective the VBT inequalities are for these instances.
 On the other hand, the local-search procedure only improves the current best solution a few times.
-Nevertheless, as we will see in the Table \ref{tab:feature_bin}, the procedure still has a good overall impact on the B\&B.
+Nevertheless, as we will see in the Table \ref{tab:feature_bin}, the procedure still has a good overall impact on the B\&B. Concerning the number of variables fixed in columns ($\mathcal{N}$ and $\Gamma$), we note that they are, in fact, the number of variables fixed in $\mathcal{N}_{{\mbox{ D-Opt}}}$ and $\Gamma_{{\mbox{ D-Opt(0/1)}}}$, respectively, and also that they are all fixed at zero.
+Therefore, in column $\mathcal{N}$, we show the number of variables in D-Opt(0/1) that are fixed at zero, and in column $\Gamma$, we show the number of variables in D-Opt(0/1) that are fixed at one (because the variable $y$ in $\Gamma_{{\mbox{ D-Opt(0/1)}}}$ is the complement of the variable $x$ in $\mathcal{N}_{{\mbox{ D-Opt}}}$).
+We note that fixing is driven by quality of bounds and also by sparsity in relaxations.
+When $s$ is small (in the table $n/4$), the natural bound is better than the $\Gamma$-bound and when $s$ is large (in the table $3n/4$), the $\Gamma$-bound is better than the natural bound.
+For small $s$, when solving $\mathcal{N}_{{\mbox{ D-Opt}}}$ we get many $x$ variables at value zero and relatively few positive (and so few at value one); so we see a considerable amount of fixing for these instances, and only fixing at zero.
+By the same reasoning, for large $s$, when solving $\Gamma_{{\mbox{ D-Opt(0/1)}}}$\,, many $y$ variables are fixed at zero, which translates to many $x$ variables fixed at one.
+For the between cases (in the table $n/2$), both bounds offer some significant fixing of $x$ variables, with some variables fixed at zero and some at one.